-When the outcome is measured in logs, the coefficients have the same sign, and suggest treatment effects of a similar magnitude.
+We might be concern that states adopt EITC policies in geographic clusters, so by distance the social network measure would be correlated with own adoption of state EITC.
+However, since I include state by year fixed effects, only within state variation in the network is exploited.
+Nevertheless, if I regress own adoption on network exposure like in equation (4), but include year fixed effects rather than state by year fixed effects, the coefficient is negative.
+This would suggest that if anything, states are less likely to adopt an EITC when When the outcome is measured in logs, the coefficients suggest treatment effects of a similar sign and magnitude.
 The only specification that does not yield similar results is when the regressions are not weighted by the county population.
-However, this is unsurprising as small counties, where a few returns can vastly change the filing rates, are given more weight.
+This is unsurprising, as small counties, where a few returns can vastly change the filing rates, are given more weight.
 If I estimate the log model (to reduce heteroskedasticity) with equal weights, the effect on self-employment filing is once again positive and significant, while the effect on non self-employment filing is negative, but insignificant.
-As seen in Column (11), the estimated effects are not simply due to differences between rural and urban counties and are robust to controlling for the population.
+The estimated effects are not simply due to differences between rural and urban counties and are robust to controlling for the population.

-Since the Facebook network is constructed from a single snapshot in 2016, it might be mechanically endogenous if people are moving from the state of treatment.
-For example, if people in Michigan move to other states after Michigan implemented the state EITC in 2008, they might carry their EITC filing behavior with them, impacting both the social network measure and the outcome.
-When I regress equation (4), but use the IRS SOI in-migration rate from states that have a state EITC as the outcome, I find a significant 0.4 percentage point increase in household migration (see Appendix Table A7).
-If I re-estimate the effects on EITC filing and filing with self-employment while controlling for in-migration rates from the states, the coefficients are only slightly smaller, suggesting the EITC response is not driven by a change in migration behavior.23
+Since the Facebook network is constructed from a single snapshot in 2016, it might be mechanically endogenous if people move from the state of treatment.
+For example, people who move from Michigan after Michigan's EITC in 2008, might carry their EITC filing behavior with them, impacting both the social network measure and the outcome.
+When I regress equation (4), with the IRS SOI in-migration rate from states that have a state EITC as the outcome, I find a significant 0.4 percentage point increase in household migration (see Appendix Table A7).
+If I re-estimate the effects on EITC filing and filing with self-employment controlling for in-migration rates from EITC states, the coefficients are only slightly smaller, suggesting the EITC response is not driven by a change in migration behavior.